 See "Use of Proceeds" for additional information.
 We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
-Lock-up We and our directors, executive officers and certain shareholders have agreed with the sole underwriter, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities or any securities convertible into or exchangeable or exercisable for our ordinary shares or ADSs, for a period ending 90 days after the date of this prospectus.
-See "Underwriting" for more information.
+[Lock-up [We, the selling shareholders and our directors and executive officers] have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities or any securities convertible into or exchangeable or exercisable for our ordinary shares or ADSs, for a period ending [90] days after the date of this prospectus.
+See "Underwriting" for more information.]
 Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of risks you should carefully consider before investing in the ADSs.
-Payment and settlement The sole underwriter expects to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on June 11, 2018.
+Payment and settlement The [sole] underwriter expects to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on , 2018.
 Depositary JPMorgan Chase Bank, N.A.